-(d) First Leaside Securities Inc.
+(c) First Leaside Securities Inc.

-First Leaside Securities Inc. ("FLSI") was suspended by IIROC on February 24, 2012 and was determined by the Board of Directors of CIPF to be insolvent as of that date for the purpose of claims by former customers of FLSI against CIPF.
+First Leaside Securities Inc. ("FLSI") was suspended by IIROC on February 24, 2012 and was determined by the Board of Directors of CIPF to be insolvent as of that date for the purpose of claims by former customers of FLSI to CIPF.
 In accordance with CIPF's Coverage Policy, a claims submission deadline of October 12, 2013 was established.
-CIPF has received claims from former customers of FLSI in the amount of approximately \$189 million.
-CIPF has reviewed each claim received, and assessed and communicated eligibility based on the CIPF Coverage Policy, and in accordance with the CIPF Claims Procedures.
-During the year ended December 31, 2016, CIPF paid one claim in the amount of \$0.6 million (2015 - \$NiI) and paid \$0.7 million in administrative costs (2015 - \$1.4 million).
-The reduction in the provision for claims and/or related expenses charged to the General Fund for the year was \$0.1 million (2015 - \$1.9 million).
+CIPF received claims from former customers of FLSI in the amount of approximately \$189 million.
+CIPF reviewed each claim received, and assessed and communicated eligibility based on the CIPF Coverage Policy, and in accordance with the CIPF Claims Procedures.
+CIPF paid no claims or administrative costs in the year ended December 31, 2017 (2016 - \$0.6 million and \$0.7 million respectively).
+The reduction in the provision for claims and/or related expenses charged to the General Fund for the year was \$nil (2016 - \$0.1 million).

-At December 31, 2016, there is no provision for claims and/or related expenses on the balance sheet (2015 - \$1.4 million).
+At December 31, 2017, there is no provision for claims and/or related expenses on the Balance Sheet (2016 - \$nil).

-(e) Octagon Capital Corporation
+(d) Octagon Capital Corporation